sad-gabi/chocola/documentation/01-introduction/01-overview.md

 ---
 title: Overview
+description: What is Chocola and why use it
 ---

 Chocola is a web framework designed for simplicity and modularity.
 It lets you build components by compiling JS modules into HTML templates, CSS, and JS logic, keeping your projects clean and optimized.